tombch/pyqubits/README.md

 ```
 Print the state vectors for multiple quantum states.

-**WARNING**: with each additional qubit in a state, the number of basis vectors grows exponentially, so print carefully.
+**WARNING**: with each additional qubit added to a state, the number of basis vectors grows exponentially, so print wisely.

 ### `-c`, `--circuit`
 ```